linnovate/root/README.md

 Dependency injection allows you to declare what dependencies you require and rely on the package system to resolve all dependencies for you.
 Any package registered is automatically made available to anyone who would like to depend on them.

-Looking again at the registration example we can see that `MyPackage` depends on the `Tokens` and can make use of it full functionality including overriding it.
+Looking again at the registration example we can see that `MyPackage` depends on the `Tokens` package and can make use of its full functionality, including overriding it.

 ```javascript
 // Example of registering the tokens package